fbpx

 3. Let part of your property

-Alternatively, you can rent out a portion of the property to generate additional income to cover the mortgage payments.
+You can rent out some of the property for income to cover the mortgage payments.

 4. Life insurance